chadsansing/iot-escape-room-workshop/day-1/activities.md

 **Materials:** design decks, canvases

 - We’ll use this design deck to learn about designing IoT prototypes.
-- The deck helps us identify problems, design for users, and develop possible solutions
+- The deck helps us identify problems, design for users, and develop possible solutions.
 - These cards will give us problems called scenarios, users called personas, and possible solutions called technologies.
 - We’ll use a “canvas,” or organizer, to capture how we think we can help this person solve a problem with this technology.
 - You can mix and match and try again - big idea is to practice design thinking in a fun, social, collaborative way, not have the perfect answer.